streamr-dev/network/packages/client/README.md

 - Get Started
     - Subscribing to a stream
     - Creating & publishing to a stream
-- Quick Lookup
-    - Creating a StreamrClient instance
-    - Fetching existent streams
-    - Resending historical data
-    - Searching streams
 - Setup
     - Installation
     - Importing `streamr-client`
-- The Streamr Client API
+- Usage
     - Client Creation
         - Authentication
-        - Message ordering
-        - Connecting
     - Creating a stream
     - Subscribing to real-time events in a stream
     - Publishing data points to a stream
     - Resend functionality with subscriptions
     - Search Streams
-- The Stream Object API
-    - Deleting a stream
+    - Interacting with the `Stream` object
+        - Fetching existent streams
         - Updating a stream
         - Stream Permissions
-    - Stream Partitioning
-        - Creating partitioned streams
-        - Publishing to partitioned streams
-        - Subscribing to partitioned streams
+        - Deleting a stream
     - Storage Options
     - Data Unions
         - Admin Functions
         - Member functions
         - Query functions
         - Withdraw options
         - Deployment options
     - Utility functions
+- Advanced Usage
+    - Manual connection management
+    - Disable message ordering
+    - Stream Partitioning
+        - A note on Stream ids and partitions
+        - Creating partitioned streams
+        - Publishing to partitioned streams
+        - Subscribing to partitioned streams
     - Proxy publishing
     - Logging

 ## Important information
 > ⚠️ This section is to be removed before launch